jadeola2005-ship-it/Research-Proposal-SFs-in-RA-/README.md

 ggplot2 - visualisation

 Key notes

 This is a simulated dataset
 Biological conclusions could be drawn but the output is hypothetical The script shows how the analysis should be conducted and the results that could be expected tx0ut = TRUE is needed as transcript to gene mappings are not available in simulated data

 Simulated RNA Seq purpose

-- DEmonstrate a complete and realsitic bioinformatics pipeline
+- Demonstrate a complete and realsitic bioinformatics pipeline
 - Show how hypothesis would be tested using RNA Seq
 - provide reproducible and transpoarent methods
 - Prepare the analysis frameowrk for future datasets that are real

 Summary

 This repository provides a clear and reproducible example RNA seq workflow that supports the research proposal on the role of PTPN22 R620W in SFs